ArchiveBox/abx-dl/README.md

 <sup>It gets everything by default, or you can pass <code>--extract=title,screenshot,media...</code> to select specific methods.</sup>

 #### How does it work?

+It takes URLS, renders them in a headless browser, auto-detects a wide variety of embedded resources, and extracts all the content out to raw files (mp4, png, txt, pdf, etc.).

 > `abx-dl` automatically interaces with all of your favorite powerful scraping and downloading tools, including: `wget`, `wget-lua`, `curl`, `puppeteer`, `playwright`, `singlefile`, `readability`, `yt-dlp`, `forum-dl`, and many more through the **[ABX Plugin Library](https://docs.sweeting.me/s/archivebox-plugin-ecosystem-announcement)**...